project-zot/project-zot.github.io/docs/developer-guide/developer-guide.md

 ### Reporting

-For incidents occurring on the zot project, contact the zot project conduct committee at `conduct@zotproject.io.` You can expect a response within three business days.
+For incidents occurring on the zot project, contact the zot project conduct committee by sending an email to `conduct@zotregistry.io.` You can expect a response within three business days.